WuJoo/rails-useful-resources/README.md

 # rails-useful-resources
-collection of useful links to blogs, articles, stackoverflow questions etc. which I collected during learning ruby on rails
+Collection of useful links for learning Ruby On Rails.

 ## For beginners